faustobranco/printtabbed/readme.md

 ## Authors
 ```
 =======================================================================================
-== Script Info:		printslice.py - Class with functions print long list of text with navigations (Arrows)
+== Script Info:		print_tabbed.py - Class with functions to format list of dicts on table
 ==
 =======================================================================================
 == Create Author:	Fausto Branco